 Optimising for accessibility allows you to improve your website customer experience and efficiently serve all customers.

-By designing interactions on your website with accessibility in mind, you can expand your potential audience and provide a more inclusive service for both website visitors and existing customers.
+By designing your website interactions from lead capture forms to multistep forms with accessibility in mind, you can expand your potential audience and provide a more inclusive service for both website visitors and existing customers.

-Dos and Don’ts of designing interactions for web accessibility
+Dos and Don’ts of designing lead capture for web accessibility

 In order to optimise your website and interactions, we’ve created a checklist with dos and don’ts of designing for website accessibility.